Gateway PhD in Library and Information Management

-The San José State University School of Information provides a gateway to the Doctorate of Philosophy degree in Library and Information Management conferred by Manchester Metropolitan University in Manchester, England.
-Through this partnership, post-graduate researchers have the unique opportunity to virtually attend Manchester Met and reap the benefits of instruction and supervision from faculty members at both universities.
+The San José State University School of Information provides a gateway to the Doctor of Philosophy degree in Library and Information Management conferred by Manchester Metropolitan University (MMU) in Manchester, England.
+Through this partnership, post-graduate researchers have the unique opportunity to virtually attend MMU and reap the benefits of instruction and supervision from faculty members at both universities.

 The Gateway PhD program was previously offered through a partnership with Queensland University of Technology in Brisbane, Australia, from its inception in 2008 through 2021.
 Graduates have been recognized with numerous awards and honors for their original research.

 Learn more about the Gateway PhD program.
 Watch a recording of the September 2023 information session.

 With this convenient, primarily online doctoral program, information professionals and academics can earn their PhD degree from Manchester Met without having to relocate to England or disrupt their current careers.
 The doctoral program can be completed on a part-time basis with up to seven years total duration.

 Gateway PhD post-graduate researchers focus on their research from the very beginning of the program.
 They conduct original research and receive one-on-one mentoring from faculty who are award-winning scholars, researchers, and educators, representing two continents and a truly international perspective.

 They also participate in monthly online seminars, keeping in touch with other post-graduate researchers in their cohort and their international supervisory committee.

 Once a year, Gateway PhD post-graduate researchers and faculty members meet in-person during a weeklong research workshop held in San José, California.
 Students are responsible for their own travel and lodging expenses.

 Selected Awards and Honors.

 Conrad was a recipient of the Dean’s Commendation